mattlag/Unicode-Ninja/README.md

 # unicode.ninja

-Easily explore the Unicode Basic Multilingual Plane - 137,374 characters of excitement!
+Easily explore Unicode characters and ranges.
+Now supporting Unicode planes 0, 1, 2, and 3!

 Useful for typeface designers, or regular humans looking for funky glyphs.